nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-dev-env.md

    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash
    ```

 2. Install the proper Node.js and npm versions to your machine.
-Currently Node v14.17.6 should be used.
+Currently, Node v14.17.6 should be used.
    ```sh
    nvm install v16.13.1
    nvm use v16.13.1